tuddydevelopment/TlangV2/README.md

 # TlangV2
-New, turing complete version of Tlang (not TlanG, they are entirely different), which is quite similar to assembly
+New, turing complete version of Tlang (not TlanG, they are entirely different), which is quite similar to assembly.

+Every variable and function is, once defined, globally accessible, this is a static language, there are no objects.
+I made this language quite similar to assembly, but a little easier and better to understand (functions and variables).
+This is also why a lot of functions dont require arguments and read from the global buffers. (main, a and b)

 `java -jar TlangC.jar <file> <[enableDebugCompilation]>`